BehnooshNasri/project_one/README.md

 ### The questions we're going to answer are:

-1. What is the distribution of household income and post-grad degrees in select provinces of Ontario, British Columbia, Alberta and Quebec?
+1. What is the distribution of household income and post-grad degrees in the select provinces of Ontario, British Columbia, Alberta and Quebec?
 2. What is the different graduation rates for the select provinces of Ontario, British Columbia, Alberta and Quebec?
 3. What are the ratios between male and female graduates for post-grad studies in the select provinces of Ontario, British Columbia, Alberta and Quebec?
 4. What are the countries with most international students enrolled in post-grad studies in Canada?
-5. Using API, for abvialable data globally what are the post-grad statistics compared to the countries GDP?
+5. Using API, for avialable data globally, what are the post-grad statistics compared to the countries GDP?
-6. Using API, for abvialable data globally what are the post-grad statistics compared to the countries population?
+6. Using API, for avialable data globally, what are the post-grad statistics compared to the countries population?

 ## Members of the group